Backup and Recovery

 Backing up the Database

-The best practice for backing up your CircleCI Services machine is to use VM snapshots of the virtual disk acting as the root volume for the Services machine.
+If you have not configured CircleCI for external services, the best practice for backing up your CircleCI data is to use VM snapshots of the virtual disk acting as the root volume for the Services machine.
 Backups may be performed without downtime as long the underlying virtual disk supports such an operation as is true with AWS EBS.
+There is a small risk, that varies by filesystem and distribution, that snapshots taken without a reboot may have some data corruption, but this is rare in practice.

 Backing up Object Storage